neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

       The class that is used to generate the default fusion-prototype for this nodeType.

-      If this option is set to a className the class has to implement the interface ``\TYPO3\Neos\Domain\Service\DefaultPrototypeGeneratorInterface`` and is used to generate the prototype-code for this node.
+      If this option is set to a className the class has to implement the interface ``\Neos\Neos\Domain\Service\DefaultPrototypeGeneratorInterface`` and is used to generate the prototype-code for this node.

       If ``options.fusion.prototypeGenerator`` is set to ``null`` no prototype is created for this type.

-      By default Neos has generators for all nodes of type ``TYPO3.Neos:Node`` and creates protoypes based on ``TYPO3.TypoScript:Template``.
+      By default Neos has generators for all nodes of type ``Neos.Neos:Node`` and creates protoypes based on ``TYPO3.TypoScript:Template``.
 A template path is assumed based on the package-prefix and the nodetype-name.
 All properties of the node are passed to the template.
-For the nodeTypes of type ``TYPO3.Neos:Document``, ``TYPO3.Neos:Content`` and ``TYPO3.Neos:Plugin`` the corresponding prototype is used as base-prototype.
+For the nodeTypes of type ``Neos.Neos:Document``, ``Neos.Neos:Content`` and ``Neos.Neos:Plugin`` the corresponding prototype is used as base-prototype.

       Example::